 Haematology in Oxford

-The Oxford Centre for Haematology will provide a bridge between multiple structures, which are in the otherwise separate institutions of the University of Oxford and the Oxford University Hospitals NHS Foundation Trust.
-OCH will provide a platform that actively promotes close working relationships between scientists and clinicians to build scientifically driven clinical excellence.
+The Oxford Centre for Haematology provides a bridge between multiple structures, which are in the otherwise separate institutions of the University of Oxford and the Oxford University Hospitals NHS Foundation Trust.
+OCH provides a platform that actively promotes close working relationships between scientists and clinicians to build scientifically driven clinical excellence.

 The University of Oxford is a centre for Haematology research excellence, spanning many decades, including research into globin disorders (Weatherall, Clegg, Higgs and Wood), haemophilia (Macfarlane and Rizza) and immune response to infection (Beeson).
 Creation of the MRC Molecular Haematology Unit in 1980, housed in the MRC Weatherall Institute of Molecular Medicine, has developed an internationally competitive, molecular and cellular scientific hub for Haematology research – augmented by the outstanding scientific infrastructure of the MRC WIMM.
 Core MRC MHU strengths in globin disorders and erythropoiesis have expanded to include epigenetics, myelopoiesis and developmental haemopoiesis.
 Also nested within the MRC WIMM, the MRC Human Immunology Unit has expertise in a range of diseases and offers collaborative opportunities in related areas of haematology and blood cancer.
 Advances in single cell biology and computational biology highlight the potential for collaboration between researchers and clinicians and offer exciting opportunities to take Oxford-based science into clinical practice.